dehe1011/QuantumDNA/docs/installation.rst

 If you cloned the GitHub repository, manually delete the `QuantumDNA` folder from your computer.

-🎉 **Congratulations!** You’ve successfully installed and set up `QuantumDNA`.
+**Congratulations!** You've successfully installed and set up `QuantumDNA`.
 Enjoy exploring the physics of DNA with this powerful tool.